HarperDB/extended-iterable/README.md

 and return/throw forwarding which can be critical for proper cleanup when used with database transactions.

-The package exports a single `ExtendedIterable` class, which can be constructed with a basic iterable or can be constructed with no arguments and assigned (or overridden with) an `iterate` method that returns an iterator.

-For example, we can create an `ExtendedIterable`:
 ```javascript
 import { ExtendedIterable } from '@harperdb/extended-iterable';